/user/kayd @ devops :~$ cat about.md

 Where I’ve been

 Calgary’s DevOps community is smaller than Silicon Valley’s, but the work is real and the stakes are real.
-I’ve worked across financial services, SaaS, and infrastructure operations roles — environments where the system going down costs measurable money per minute, and where “we’ll fix it next sprint” is rarely an acceptable answer.
+I’ve spent the last several years in SaaS and infrastructure-operations roles at Calgary technology companies — environments where the system going down costs measurable money per minute, and where “we’ll fix it next sprint” is rarely an acceptable answer.

 Connect

-Reach out if you want to talk DevOps, hire help with cloud architecture or CI/CD, or just argue about whether awk is the right tool for a given task (it usually is).
+Reach out if you want to talk DevOps, compare notes on cloud architecture or CI/CD, or just argue about whether awk is the right tool for a given task (it usually is).